 Instead, choose your content creation themes based on what you’d actually like to have appreciated about your work; that way, the consumers you attract with your Internet marketing efforts will already have the idea that you want them to have of what to buy your work for in their minds, and you’ll have a funner and more streamlined time writing about it to begin with.

 When you choose your themes, you may realize that the first four are incredibly easy and pop right into your head.
 The fifth and sixth require a bit of thought, while the seventh and eighth are surprisingly nigh impossible to think of without any kind of overlapping of the idea you’ve already thought of in your head.
 We, here at StrataGem, actually had to have a sit-down, whereat four members of our team (including me) commenced a 4-hour brainstorming session for the final two.
-We would choose one thing, but then scratch it…then choose another, but then realize that it was already kind of covered by another…scratch it, etc. etc. until finally we found what worked for us within the realm of the eight—that we now recommend you to think of for yourself as the core guiding elements of your content marketing plan for your book marketing.
+We would choose one thing, but then scratch it…then choose another, but then realize that it was already kind of covered by another…scratch it, etc. etc. until finally we found what worked for us within the realm of the eight—that I now recommend you to think of for yourself as the core guiding elements of your content marketing plan for your book marketing.